sg893052/sonic-buildimage/release_documents/Command-Reference.md

 # Introduction
 SONiC is an open source network operating system based on Linux that runs on switches from multiple vendors and ASICs.
 SONiC offers a full-suite of network functionality, like BGP and RDMA, that has been production-hardened in the data centers of some of the largest cloud-service providers.
 It offers teams the flexibility to create the network solutions they need while leveraging the collective strength of a large ecosystem and community.

-SONiC software shall be loaded in these [supported devices](https://github.com/Azure/SONiC/wiki/Supported-Devices-and-Platforms) and this CLI guide shall be used to configure the devices as well as to display the configuration, state and status.
+SONiC software shall be loaded on supported devices and this CLI guide shall be used to configure the devices as well as to display the configuration, state and status.

-Follow the [Quick Start Guide](https://github.com/Azure/SONiC/wiki/Quick-Start) to boot the device in ONIE mode, install the SONiC software using the steps specified in the document and login to the device using the default username and password.
+Follow the user manual to boot the device in ONIE mode, install the SONiC software using the steps specified in the document and login to the device using the default username and password.

 After logging into the device, SONiC software can be configured in following three methods.
  1) Command Line Interface (CLI)